||How Bruce shoots bike videos!

 A: So I don't have to mess with changing settings on the trail.
 Ride

 time is limited.
 And, in bright sunlight it may be impossible to read the

 wide-angle shots, dirt ride-bys.

-dirt to set the angle of the shot, then fly past.
-I destroyed
+dirt or prop it up with pebbles to set the angle of the shot.
+Then I turn

-three lenses in 2017 when the camera (1) fell over onto rocks in a high
+three lenses during 2017 when the camera (1) fell over onto rocks in a high

-wind, (2) was accidentally mooshed by a bike tire, then (3) was bashed
+wind, (2) was accidentally smooshed by a bike tire, and (3) was bashed

-when I fell while setting up a shot.
-The "view upward from the
+when my cleat slipped and I fell down a smallish cliff while setting up a shot.
+These "view upward from the

 dirt" wide-angle shots

 add a lot of visual interest to a video.
 The typical scene is 1.5 seconds